 Paradoxically.
 Or perhaps balanced?
 Non-stop work with non-stop travel and fun.
 In your face and challenging you to grow yet always joking and making fun.
 Aggressively yet safe and well planned.
 Confidently but not arrogantly.
 Ill never ask someone to do anything I wont do myself.

 Nothing worse that a leader who doesn't walk the talk.
 And above all else, honestly and authentically.
 I always try to do whats right and tell the truth – and if I mess up as I always will, I apologize and make it right.

 |Frank Varon and Lori Petrilli||Tara Wilson||Tanis MacDonald||Tony and Rhonda Lucero|

 Do you have a tip for the average distributor?

 Have big dreams, work your ass off, have fun, and NEVER believe someone who tells you it isn’t possible.

 What wishes, goals and plans do you have for the future?

 Become the 1st MLM in history to ever do a billion dollars in product sales in the US and Canada only in 12 months time.
 Open up a few countries.
 Have a baby next year.

-Want to read the 0 reviews on ViSalus?
+Want to read more about ViSalus?
 Click here for ViSalus Review!